-If the analyst finds that any one of the three criteria is not present, the analyst does not consider the evidence when reviewing the record.
-If a review of the record, absent the additional evidence, suggests a denial of the request for review is appropriate, the analyst follows the instructions in section A, as applicable.
+If the analyst finds that any one of the three criteria is not present, the analyst does not consider the evidence when evaluating the record.
+If the review of the record, absent the additional evidence, suggests a denial of the request for review is appropriate, the analyst will follow the instructions in section A, as applicable.

-However, if the analyst finds that all three criteria are present, the analyst considers the evidence with the entire record.
+However, if the analyst finds that all three criteria are present, the analyst will consider the evidence with the entire record.
 See HALLEX I-3-3-6.
-If a full review of the record, including the additional evidence, suggests a denial of the request for review is appropriate, the analyst follows the instructions in section B.
+If the full review of the record, including the additional evidence, suggests a denial of the request for review is appropriate, the analyst will follow the instructions in section B.

 A. Additional Evidence is Not New, Material, or Related to the Period at Issue

-If the evidence is not new, material, or related to the period at issue, (HALLEX I-3-3-6), the analyst prepares a denial notice and, as applicable, will:
+If the evidence is not new, material, or related to the period at issue, (see HALLEX I-3-3-6), the analyst will prepare a denial notice and, as applicable, will:

-If the evidence is not material or does not relate to the period at issue, the analyst will explain why in the analysis.
+Explain in the analysis if the evidence is not material or does not relate to the period at issue.

 Not exhibit the evidence.

-Associate a copy of the evidence with the file in the F section.
+Associate a copy of the evidence in the appropriate section of the file, placing all medical evidence in the F section.
 The evidence must be clearly described in the metadata (e.g., complete the Note, Source, and Date To and From fields) and will be included in the certified administrative record if the case is appealed to Federal court.

-If electronically submitted evidence does not appear in the F section, the analyst will move the evidence to the F section and include a detailed description of the evidence in the metadata.
+If electronically submitted evidence does not appear in the correct section, the analyst will move the evidence to the appropriate section and include a detailed description of the evidence in the metadata.

 Include language in the denial notice specifically identifying the additional evidence (by source, date range, and number of pages) and stating, as applicable:

 The AC did not consider it because the evidence was not new and/or material.
-When appropriate, the analyst will identify the evidence as duplicate, but not exhibit the evidence.
+When applicable, the analyst will identify the evidence as duplicate, but not exhibit the evidence.

-The evidence is being returned because it does not relate to the period on or before the date of the ALJ decision, and the agency will use the date of the request for review as a protective filing date if the claimant files a new application within 6 months of the date of the AC denial notice in title II claims or 60 days of the date of the AC denial notice in title XVI claims.
+The evidence does not relate to the period on or before the date of the ALJ decision, and the agency will use the date of the request for review as a protective filing date if the claimant files a new application within 6 months of the date of the AC denial notice in a title II claim or 60 days of the date of the AC denial notice in a title XVI claim.

 Protective filing language is especially critical in light of Social Security Ruling (SSR) 11-1p: Titles II and XVI: Procedures for Handling Requests to File Subsequent Applications for Disability Benefits.
 Under SSR 11-1p, the agency will not accept a new disability application if the claimant has a prior disability claim for the same title and benefit type pending at any level of administrative review, unless the prior claim is pending at the AC and the claimant has evidence of a new critical or disabling condition with an onset after the date of the hearing decision.
-See also POMS DI 51501.000.
+See also Program Operations Manual System (POMS) DI 51501.